knative/docs/docs/eventing/samples/writing-event-source-easy-way/README.md

----
-title: "Writing an event source using Javascript"
-weight: 10
-type: "docs"
-showlandingtoc: "false"
-aliases:
-  - /docs/eventing/samples/writing-event-source-easy-way
----

 # Writing an event source using JavaScript

 This tutorial provides instructions to build an event source in JavaScript and implement it with a ContainerSource or SinkBinding.

-- Using a [ContainerSource](../../containersource/README.md) is a simple way to turn any dispatcher container into a Knative event source.
-- Using [SinkBinding](../../sinkbinding/README.md) provides a framework for injecting environment variables into any Kubernetes resource that has a `spec.template` and is [PodSpecable](https://pkg.go.dev/knative.dev/pkg/apis/duck/v1#PodSpecable).

 ContainerSource and SinkBinding both work by injecting environment variables to an application.
-Injected environment variables at minimum contain the URL of a sink that will receive events.
+Injected environment variables at minimum contain the URL of a sink that receives events.

 ## Bootstrapping